Last updated 7 March 2017.

 - Review for coding standards.

-- For a list of important issues that need to be resolved, see Full project applications review, what to expect.
+- For a list of important issues that need to be resolved, see Review process for security advisory coverage: what to expect.

-The unsupported module process does not actually give the user the Git Vetted permission.
-Sometimes, someone will want to apply for Full Project access (Git Vetted permission) with the module that they have taken over.
+The unsupported project process does not actually give the user the Git Vetted permission.
+Sometimes, someone will want to apply for the Git vetted role with the project that they have taken over.
 Overall, this is fine, but keep the following in mind:

 - Get a detailed description of updates.
-Basically, there needs to be some proof that the user has made enough code changes to be able to review the module.
+Basically, there needs to be some proof that the user has made enough code changes to be able to review the project.

 - The main issue with this circumstance is that there is not really a feasible way to determine how much code was written by the user applying.
 The assumption that should be made is that if the code reviewed is good enough, and the user has written a significant part of it, then there can be a correlation between their knowledge and quality of code.